peterwwillis/squidinacan/README.md

 The default configuration has enough for you to start using it immediately, **but no security is assumed at all!
 DO NOT RUN THIS ON A PUBLIC NETWORK!**

-By default the container will create persistent Docker volumes for '/var/cache/squid' and '/var/log/squid'.
-You can map in your own volumes on top of them at run time.
-See below for configuration details.

-The following ports are configured for Squid to listen on:
- - 3128: a regular Squid proxy listener (most commonly used)
- - 3129: an intercept listener
- - 3130: a transparent listener
- - 3131: a tproxy listener

 # Requirements
  - Docker